Code-Institute-Submissions/marco-deb/README.md

 ### A short description of this website

 This is a web-site for Marco Deb.
-The intention of this web-site is to show case and sell Courses Books and recorded Meditations.
+The intention of this web-site is to showcase and sell Courses Books and recorded Meditations.

 # UX